Britain’s Ambassador Honors MLK and Laces His Diplomatic Visit to Atlanta With Good Humour - Global Atlanta

-Sir Kim Darroch, the British ambassador to the U.S., underscored the deep ties binding the state of Georgia with the United Kingdom during a reception held at the residence of Consul General Jeremy Pilmore-Bedford the evening of Aug.
+Sir Kim Darroch, the British ambassador to the U.S., underscored the deeply rooted ties binding the state of Georgia with the United Kingdom during a reception held at the residence of Consul General Jeremy Pilmore-Bedford the evening of Aug.
 21, the ambassador’s first of a two day visit in Atlanta.

 He recounted highlights of his day’s activities to members of the British American Business Council of Georgia and guests including a brief overview of the career of King George II after whom the state of Georgia is named and provided some guarded insights into the latest movie being filmed at the British-owned Pinewood Studios in Peachtree City.

-While he said that the studio reps were unwilling to make public the name of the film, they did not hesitate to tell him that it would cost $1 billion, the largest sum ever spent on a film, which is to be of one of the Marvel comic book super heroes.
+While he said that the studio reps were unwilling to make public the name of the film, they did not hesitate to tell him that it would cost $1 billion, the largest sum ever spent on a film, which is to be about one of the Marvel comic book super heroes.

-After alluding to the presence of a West End in London and in Atlanta where both cities have streets named Whitehall, he remarked much to the delight of the attendees that he had it on good authority Queen Elizabeth’s favorite drink is Coca-Cola, but that she remained challenged to acquire its secret formula.
+After alluding to the presence of a West End in London and in Atlanta where both cities have streets named Whitehall — though different in scale — he remarked much to the delight of the attendees that he had it on good authority Queen Elizabeth’s favorite drink is Coca-Cola, but that she remained challenged to acquire its secret formula.

-He also noted that the first performance of the English punk rock band the Sex Pistols took place in Atlanta, adding that if the debut performance had occurred in the U.K. the event would continue to be widely publicized.
+He also noted the first performance of the English punk rock band the Sex Pistols took place in Atlanta, adding that if the debut performance had occurred in the U.K. the event would continue to be widely publicized and commemorated with a large plaque.
+“I wish I had been there,” he added.

-In addition to Pinewood Studios, Sir Kim’s two-day stay included visits with Georgia Gov. Nathan Deal, Atlanta Mayor Kasim Reed, and tours of the home on Auburn Street where Martin Luther King Jr. was born and lived his first 12 years, the MLK Jr. Center for Nonviolent Social Change, and the SimTigrate Design Lab at the Georgia Institute for Technology to participate in the doffing and donning of HPPE (highly protective personal equipment) hazmat suit protocols.
+In addition to Pinewood Studios, Sir Kim’s two-day stay included visits with Georgia Gov. Nathan Deal, Atlanta Mayor Kasim Reed, and tours of the home on Auburn Street where the Rev. Martin Luther King Jr. was born and lived his first 12 years, and the MLK Jr. Center for Nonviolent Social Change.

+He also visited the SimTigrate Design Lab at the Georgia Institute for Technology to participate in “the donning and doffing” of HPPE (highly protective personal equipment) hazmat suits, which provide protection from infectious diseases.

 While his remarks at the reception were generally light hearted at the end of a busy day, there is no doubt that he has dealt with some of the most challenging geopolitical concerns that the world currently faces, and made it clear that a strong union between the U.S. and the U.K. is the best way to deal with them.